The archive

 The local lever

 Local giving feels more meaningful than global giving.
 Usually it's also less effective.
-Here's the honest case for when local actually wins, and when it doesn't.
+The honest case for when local wins, and when it doesn't.

 21 April 2026 · 6 min read